 The Company's share capital amounts to CZK 16 000 thousand.
-The majority shareholder of the Company is ORLEN Unipetrol RPA s.r.o. with share of 99,4%, There were no changes in the ownership structure during 2023.
+The majority shareholder of the Company is ORLEN Unipetrol RPA s.r.o. with share of 99.4%.
+There were no changes in the ownership structure during 2024.

-Statutory representatives of the company
+Statutory representatives of the Company

-Statutory representatives of the Company as at 31 December 2023 were as follows:
+Statutory representatives of the Company as at 31 December 2024:

 Position Name

-Statutory representative Paweł Łamacz

 Statutory representative Dawid Durawa

-Statutory representative Tomáš Sediák
+Statutory representative Tomáš Sedlák